Welcome to the World Football League Website

 December 5, 1974 Florida Blazers @ Birmingham Americans

-TVS promo for upcoming WFL game.
+TVS Network promo for upcoming WFL game.

 WFL on TVS - New York Stars vs. Jacksonville Sharks